 The Airport occupies approximately 6,000 acres of land within the County and is located approximately seven miles west of the City's central business district.
 The Airport currently has four runways, all equipped with precision instrument landing systems.
 The Airport is a gateway for international travelers and is a port of entry and export with customs service and a foreign trade zone designation at the Airport.

-As of June 30, 2022, the Airport served 188 nonstop destinations areound the globe.
-According to the Bureau of Transportation statistics, the Airport was the 6th busiest airport in the nation in terms of enplaned passengers for calendar year 2022.
-The Airport is served by seven domestic carriers and three foreign flag carriers as of June 30, 2022.
-The Airport currently serves as the second busiest passenger hub for American Airlines, the world's largest airline, which operates about 92% of the Airport's daily flights.
-The Airport is also served by several cargo airlines and is the base for approximately 65 general aviation aircraft.
+As of June 30, 2023, the Airport served 185 nonstop destinations around the globe.
+According to the Bureau of Transportation statistics, the Airport was the 10th busiest airport in the nation in terms of enplaned passengers for calendar year 2023.
+The Airport is served by eight domestic carriers and three foreign flag carriers as of June 30, 2023.
+The Airport currently serves as the second busiest passenger hub for American Airlines, the world's largest airline.
+The Airport is also served by several cargo airlines and is the base for approximately 64 general aviation aircraft.
 A unit of the North Carolina Air National Guard and other aviation support facilities are also located at the Airport.

 NUMBER OF GATES AS OF 6/30/2023

 NUMBER OF AVERAGE DAILY DEPARTURES AS OF 6/30/2023